jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/01-Tool Part.md

 # Tool Part

 The tool part of Jerkar consists in an engine able to run Java code as script (meaning directly callable from the command line).
-Generally this code is intended to build Java project but it can used for any purpose.
+Generally this code is intended to build Java projects but it can be used for any purpose.

 To be callable code must be wrapped in a class extending `org.jerkar.tool.JkBuild` or `org.jerkar.tool.JkPlugin`.

-The code can be both **compiled jar** or **source file** (.java files).
+The code can be both **compiled jars** and **source files** (.java files).

-In practice, you have a project structure respecting the following schema :
+In practice, you have a project structure respecting the following layout :

 ```
 [Project Dir]